zesterer/voxeltest/README.md

 ## Compilation

-~ From the root repository directory ~
+~ From the root repository directory, as already done in the previous step ~

 `mkdir build`